Hanley Sustainability Institute

 Meet the Student Leaders

-Emme is currently pursuing a degree in Sustainability with a concentration in Urban Sustainability.
-Emme has been a part of the Zero Waste Team within the student leaders program since spring 2021.
-Some work she has done through the Student Leaders program includes collecting and sustaining UD’s Student Neighborhood Composting Program, aiding in hosting Zero Waste Events on campus and creating a sustainability plan for Flyer Enterprise.
+Emme is currently pursuing a degree in sustainability with a concentration in urban sustainability.
+Emme has been a part of the Zero Waste Team within the student leaders’ program since spring of 2021.
+Some work she has done through the Student Leaders program includes collecting and sustaining UD’s Student Neighborhood Composting Program and aiding in hosting Zero Waste Events on campus.

-Izzy is a junior sustainability major with an urban concentration.
+Izzy is a senior sustainability major with an urban concentration.
 They are from Troy, Ohio, where they grew up surrounded by the great outdoors, sparking a love for the environment.
-They decided to go to the University of Dayton because of the environmental values that the campus holds.
+They decided to go to the University of Dayton because of the environmental values the campus holds.
 Izzy believes we all have an obligation to take care of our planet and encourages everyone to practice sustainability in their everyday lives.
-Izzy joined the Sustainability Leaders Program in winter 2023 after being involved in all things sustainability on campus.
+Izzy joined the HSI Sustainability Leaders Program in winter 2023 after being involved in all things sustainability on campus.
 Their passions include sustainable urban development and social sustainability.
-Izzy’s dream is to create and live in a walkable city.
+In the summer of 2024, Izzy conducted an independent research project centered around implementing sustainable urban planning strategies in Downtown Dayton with HSI through the SURF program.
+Furthering their education, Izzy plans on pursuing higher education and acquiring a position in local government as an urban planner, sharing their passion for sustainability to a wider audience.

 Student Directors